We have created a common platform that all our WordPress plugins use and share segments of code to reduce database lookups and calculations.

 But, when all these plugins need access to the WordPress database before performing their tasks it can slow down the website considerably.

 A large percentage of WordPress plugins will at some point or another request information from the website's database.
-To show how this can add time to your page load I will perform one my basic school maths:
+To show how this can add time to your page load, I will perform one of my basic school maths calculations:

-Lets say there are 20 plugins that request 3 times from the database before the page loads.
+Let's say there are 20 plugins installed that have 3 database requests each before the page loads.

-For this example I will say a request takes 0.05 of a second - obviously, there are other factors to how long a database request will take, so got this number from a few tests on this site.
+For this example I will say a request takes 0.03 of a second - obviously, there are other factors to how long a database request will take, so got this number from a few tests on this site - it is not a scientific calculation just a way of showing how many requests add up.

 20 x 3 x 0.03 = 1.8 seconds!